soloice/FDTD3D/README.md

 Chong Ruan: OpenMP & MPI parallelization, inter-process communication.
 Weiqiang Zhu: serial program implementaion, generating test data and result visualization.

+We recommand you to run this code on a Linux cluster(or a single PC) with MPI environment.

 Feel free to report any bugs to ruanchong_ruby@163.com.
 We wish you a good luck!